 What does ExpressVPN offer that others don’t?

-Most VPNs use the same underlying technology, so I have to wonder how much better it can possibly be.
+Most VPNs use the same underlying technology, so how much better can it possibly be?

 Is it better than NordVPN, PIA, Cyberghost, IPVanish and other highly rated services?

 In my 2020 ExpressVPN review, I sought to find out whether the benefits really outweigh the cost.
-I tested the service on both desktop and mobile to answer these questions:
+I tested the VPN service on both desktop and mobile devices to answer these questions:

 - How fast is ExpressVPN?